-Here, respondent cited to depression and alcoholism as major contributing factors to his misconduct.
+Here, respondent cites to depression as a major contributing factor to his misconduct.
 Respondent was seeking and obtaining professional treatment and support to address his difficulties.
-However, since respondent has been terminated from the ADP, he is not entitled to any mitigating credit for his efforts since he has failed to establish his rehabilitation by clear and convincing evidence.
+However, since respondent has been terminated from the court's ADP, he is not entitled to any mitigating credit for his efforts since he has failed to establish his rehabilitation by clear and convincing evidence.